IschdeFelin/mc-simple-timer/README.md

 /timer create speedrun1
 ```

-If successful, a clickable message will appear to select it immediately.
+If successful, a clickable message appears allowing you to select the timer immediately.

 ### `/timer select <name>`
 Selects the timer with the given name and pauses it by default.

 ### `/timer name`
 Shows the name of the currently selected timer.

+### `/timer state <name>`
+Shows the current state (time) of the specified timer or the active timer if no name is given.

 ### `/timer list`
 Lists all available timers with their current times.